 There are a few reasons a couple might decide to remain living together for awhile.
 Perhaps the biggest reason: the kids.
 Maybe they want some time to go by between telling the kids about the divorce and exposing them to such a big life change—where Mom or Dad gets a new place.

 Another huge reason a couple might be separated but living in the same house: finances.
 Often times couples cannot afford two residences, and in my opinion, it is the reason many couples choose to stay married—as unhappy as they are.

 A couple may also remain living together because they are undecided on whether or not they should get divorced, and they need time to sort things out.
 So, they figure instead of jumping into a new living situation, they can live separate lives in one house while they figure out if they can make things work.

 All of these reasons are understandable, and regardless of the reason, no one should judge a couple for any decision they make regarding a living situation while separated.
 Every couple’s situation is unique and no one knows all the facts except for the couple.

 But what happens when a couple decides to separate and stay in the same house…and then decide to stay in the same bed?
 That’s what’s going on with this couple:

-My girlfriend and I are separated but living under the same roof.
+My wife and I are separated but living under the same roof.
 It was really weird at first but slowly getting better.
 We still sleep in the same bed and still get intimate from time to time.
 It’s like we just don’t know what we really want.
 One minute we are arguing and the next minute we are really sweet to each other.
 I really don’t know where to go from here.
 We have one car and there are 4 kids involved.
 Any advice would be appreciated.